tmcoma/tomcat-extension/overview.md

 #### Version 4.x (Preview)
 * Removes any existing exploded app dirs (e.g. for `myapp-1.2.3.war`, removes `$CATALINA_HOME/webapps/myapp-1.2.3`) (4.2.x)
+* If Tomcat fails to shut down (either because shutdown.sh fails to shut down the java process, or because the process wasn't running in the first place), then the app will not be re-started after deployment.
 * Removes "force start" hack; app is restarted if it was running when the deployment occurred.
 * "Install SSH Key" support removed
 * Uses a [Service Endpoint](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=vsts) connection.
 This allows for better security, as the endpoint definition can be restricted to a user a or group, and it can be removed or updated in a single place (per project).
 In theory this means that Azure DevOps admins can then use the [REST API](https://docs.microsoft.com/en-us/rest/api/azure/devops/serviceendpoint/endpoints/create?view=azure-devops-rest-5.0) to create and update service endpoints from a single location.